|Kuroshio, Kochi, Japan

 (projects i'm involved in)

-Posted by Alan Sharp over 11 years ago
+Posted by Alan Sharp about 12 years ago

 We held our January monthly lectures on patterns.
 A lot of patterns can be found in the local traditions here, and are still practised by natural farmers.
 Everyone has their unique patterns for farming but follow some general ones.
 More on some of these hopefully in the future.